marcocastignoli/authorization/README.md

 #### Create a new _Model_
 When you create a new model instead of extending _Model_, you have to extend _AuthorizationScopes_.

-Inside every model you can user the following scopes to filter your queries.
+Inside every model you can use the following scopes to filter your queries.
 - **show( $entity )**
 - **post( $entity, $arguments )**
 - **put( $entity, $arguments )**